It’s cold outside…

 - Did you know you could put tinfoil on the back of the radiator (also known as a ‘fin’ or ‘oil heater”)

 - The effects reflect heat back into the room instead of it just floating up to the ceiling.
-There is special reflective radiator foil, but the kitchen variety will work as well
+There is special reflective heater foil, but the kitchen variety will work as well

-- Putting a shelf above the radiator can also help channel the warmth (but it is very important to remember to never put it directly on the radiator)
+- Putting a shelf above the heater can also help channel the warmth (but it is very important to remember to never put it directly on the heater)

 Lastly… Keep the Person Warm vs. The House